michi84o/AccessBattle/README.md

 - Current status: Work in progress
   - Multiplayer is in alpha.
 There are some bugs and features are missing.
+    - Text and MySql/MariaDb based user databases are supported.
+	- Plugins for other database types are supported.
   - Singleplayer is in alpha.
 The AI plugin contains two stupid AI opponents.
+    - Plugins for more AIs are supported.
   - Singleplayer and AI vs AI is available as a console program.

 - Roadmap
   - ~~User Interface + Multiplayer finished: January 2018~~ (Postponed for now, the basics are working)
   - Singleplayer: Add more AI opponents.
 Next one is probably a neural network (WIP).
+    - Currently having problems training the network.
+Need to redesign.
   - Documentation: August 2018 (if I have some free time)
   - Sorry if this is taking so long.
 I have a full time job and not much free time.